phpspec/prophecy/README.md

 Last bit of awesomeness in Prophecy is out-of-the-box spies support.
 As I said in previous section, Prophecy records every call been made during entire double lifetime.
 This means you don't need to record predictions in order to check them.
-You can do it with hands manually by using `MethodProphecy::shouldHave(PredictionInterface $prediction)` method:
+You can do it by hand by using `MethodProphecy::shouldHave(PredictionInterface $prediction)` method:

 ```php
 $em = $prophet->prophesize('Doctrine\ORM\EntityManager');